-According to Animoto, 1 in 4 customers loose interest in a company if it doesn’t have a video on the website.
+According to Animoto, 1 in 4 customers lose interest in a company if it doesn’t have a video on the website.

 5. Social Media

-In deciding, which social media networks will bring you clients, depends entirely on your industry.
-For some small businesses visuals are more important than for others.
+Deciding, which social media networks will bring you clients depends entirely on your industry.
+For some small businesses, visuals are more important than for others.
 Small businesses in the tourism and interior design industry want to post anything from guests watching sunsets on the wooden deck of your guest house, to stylish loft living rooms, using the right hashtags of course.
-For those kind of businesses we are having very good results with Instagram and Pinterest.
+For those kinds of businesses, we are having very good results with Instagram and Pinterest.

-Of course the objective of social media marketing is to make money.
+Of course, the objective of social media marketing is to make money.
 Let’s say you are a local restaurant running a mother’s day special.
-With Facebook you can get the message out there, by targeting speciffic groups, such as daughters in your area between the ages of 25 and 40.
+With Facebook, you can get the message out there, by targeting specific groups, such as daughters in your area between the ages of 25 and 40.

-After all, people spend more than 30% of their time on social channels where content can be shared, accoring to a study by AOL and Nielsen.
+After all, people spend more than 30% of their time on social channels where content can be shared, according to a study by AOL and Nielsen.